autoreduction/queue-processor/Documentation/Technical Documentation.md

 ### Reduced Data Size
 **Ticket:** [#10459](http://trac.mantidproject.org/mantid/ticket/10459)
 It would be nice to display how much disk space reduced files are taking up at the run, experiment and instrument level.

+### Refactor DataLocation and ReductionLocation
+DataLocation and ReductionLocation could be reduced into a single Location model with a 'type' property to specify which a path relates to.
+These were implemented as two models as it was easy to call `reduction_run.data_location.all()` to get data location.
+I have since learned you should be able to call `filter()` on the relation, E.g. `reduction_run.location.filter(type='data')`

 ## Possible Problems & Solutions